ZdenekFisr/WebApiExample/README.md

 Helpers: Static helper methods.

+Migrations: Entity Framework migrations.

-RepositoryInterfaces: Interfaces with CRUD operations that can be used by repositories.
+RepositoryInterfaces: Interfaces with CRUD operations that can be implemented by repositories.
 Each interface has one method.